Competitive Equilibrium For Almost All Incomes: Existence and Fairness: Four Goods

 Step \#1: Alice may choose the following pixep based on $ABAB$:

 Step \#2: If Alice does not choose $ABAB$, then Bob may choose the following pixep based on $BAAA$:

 Step \#3: If Bob does not choose $BAAA$, then we play the following pixep based on $AABB$:

-Intuitively, in Step 1 Alice chooses between her 2nd-best pair and her worst triplet, and in Step 2 Bob chooses between his best singleton and worst pair.
-The agents' choices guarantee that, in the chosen pixep, they don't want an unrelated bundle they can afford.
+To understand the design of this algorithm, it is useful to think of a special case in which the preferences are additive and identical; then, a bundle given to one agent should be more expensive than a bundle given to the other agent iff it is more valuable.
+Suppose $w\succ x\succ y \succ z$, so the items are picked in the order $w,x,y,z$.
+Then step 1 handles the case $w\succ xz$, step 2 handles the case $xz\succ w\succ yz$, and step 3 handles the remaining case $yz \succ w$.

-Formally, we analyze the game using backward induction.
-We rename the items such that Bob's best item is $w$, and for Alice: $wx \succ wy \succ wz$.
+Proving that the same algorithm works for general preferences requires analysis using backward induction.
+Rename the items such that Bob's best item is $w$, and for Alice: $wx \succ wy \succ wz$.

 In Step 3, Alice gets her best pair and Bob gets its complement.
 By Lemma \ref{lem:dominated} no agent wants a dominated bundle.
-Moreover, Alice cannot afford any of her unrelated bundles (triplets), since $a/2+b > a$.
-Bob \emph{can} afford his two unrelated bundles (singletons).
-But, if he wants a singleton, he could choose $BAAA$ in the previous step and get his best singleton.
+Alice's unrelated bundles are all triplets, and Alice cannot afford even the cheapest of them, since $a/2+b > a$.
+Bob's unrelated bundles are all singletons, and Bob can afford them.
+But, if he wanted a singleton, he could choose $BAAA$ in the previous step and get his best singleton ($w$).
 So in step 3 it is safe to assume that Bob does not want an unrelated bundle.

-In Step 2, Bob has to choose between $w$ (his best singleton), and the complement to Alice's best pair.
+In Step 2, Bob has to choose between $w$ (his preferred singleton), and the complement to Alice's best pair.
 There are three cases: (a) If Alice's best pair is $xy$ or $xz$ or $yz$, then the complement contains $w$ so Bob certainly prefers $AABB$. (b) Otherwise, Alice's best pair is $wx$ and its complement is $yz$; if for Bob $yz\succ w$, then again he prefers $AABB$. (c) Only if Alice's best pair is $wx$ and for Bob $w\succ yz$, does Bob choose $BAAA$.
 In the latter case, Bob's bundle is $w$.
 There exists a SPE in which Alice chooses her three items in the order: $x,y,z$.
 Then, Bob cannot afford $xy$ or $xz$ since they cost more than $b$.
 The only unrelated bundle he can afford is $yz$.
 However, in case (c) Bob prefers $w$ to $yz$, so Bob does not want any unrelated bundle.
-Alice can afford only two unrelated bundles --- $wy$ and $wz$.
-However, if she wants any of these pairs, she could choose in the previous step $ABAB$ and pick $w$ first; this would guarantee her at least $wy$.
+Alice can afford only three unrelated bundles --- $w$ and $wy$ and $wz$.
+However, if she wants any of these, she could choose in the previous step $ABAB$ and pick $w$ first; this would guarantee her at least $wy$.
 So there exists a SPE in which, in step 2, Alice does not want any unrelated bundle that she can afford.